List of active policies

 2.2 Information Collected Automatically

-2.3 FERPA — Educational Records
+2.3 Educational and Certification Records

 3. How We Use Your Information